When Rising Rates Benefit Bank Stocks

 Many banks stand to earn more money if the Fed takes action.

-The Federal Reserve will likely soon start raising rates, so once again it must be time to dump your bank stocks.
+The Fed will likely soon start raising rates, so it must once again be time to dump your bank stocks.
 Or are you supposed to buy them just before rates rise?
-When it comes to interest rates, it's hard to keep the conventional wisdom straight.
+When it comes to interest rates, it's so hard to keep conventional wisdom straight.

-The truth of the matter is that there's no simple rule to follow regarding bank stocks and interest rates.
+And for that matter, who cares?
 Banks don't live and die by where the Fed sets short-term interest rates.
-Rising rates can sometimes benefit these firms in the short term and other times can cause some of them to take an earnings hit.
+Rising rates sometimes can benefit these firms in the short term and other times can cause some of them to take an earnings hit.
 It all depends on how a particular bank has positioned its balance sheet and what the firm's mix of business consists of.